LessSpamMoreJam/website/site/about.md

 permalink: /about/
 ---

+# Origin Story...

+When trying to search for quick recipies online we were constantly faced an abusive level of pop-ups, adverts and spammy websites.
+After scrolling through pages and pages of tragic back story to every single ingredient, we could finally get to a list of ingredients, and maybe find the method of how to cook.

+This website aims to solve this problem.

+Simple website.
+Each recipe contains two part.
+Ingredients and Method.

+That is all!

-Hate the spammy websites, but want the recipes?
+Hated spammy websites, but want the recipes?
 Us too.

 Don’t care about their tragic backstory?
 Us neither.